google/clasp/tests/README.md

 Since Travis cannot `clasp login`, a `.clasprc.json` file is included that was created locally using `clasp login`.

-To then encrypt the `.clasprc.json` file, use these commands:
+To then encrypt the `.clasprc.json` file, use these commands using the [Travis CLI](https://github.com/travis-ci/travis.rb):

 ```sh
 clasp login